kelu124/echomods/include/20160814/HackingAUltrasoundProbe.md

-# Hacking an old ultrasound probe
+# Hacking an old ultrasound probe with a module dev-kit

 ## Brief